-The main vein, Virgin de Plata, strikes NW-SE and has been defined for approximately 1 kilometre.
-Virgin de Plata is intersected by at least 4 veins (striking NE-SW) forming a horse tail structure of intersecting veins.
-The veins are generally between 1 and 3 metres of massive quartz with mineralized stockworks and brecciated veins selvages, extending commonly +10 metres across the vein zones.
-At intersections, larger stockwork zones are observed.
+The main vein Virgin de Plata strikes NW-SE and has been defined for approximately 1 kilometre.
+Virgin de Plata is intersected by at least 5 veins (striking NE-SW) forming a horse tail structure of intersecting veins.
+The veins are generally 1 to 3 metres of massive quartz with mineralized stockworks and brecciated veins selvages, extending commonly +10 metres across the vein zones.
+At intersections, larger stockwork zones are observed (see Figure 1 below).
 The mineralization type is low sulphidation silver plus gold epithermal vein system hosted within an andesite volcanic sequence, with felsic dykes emplaced sub-parallel to mineralized structures.